This report is not a personal recommendation and does not take into account your personal circumstances or appetite for risk.

 There was also some breaking news late last night on a possible trade agreement in principle between the US and China, which is supposed to get the approval of US President Donald Trump before it is signed by both sides.
 This capped off a day in which risk sentiment rose as President Trump tweeted about a “big deal” between both sides.

 Leading the top gainers for this week was the Royal Scotland Bank Group with a massive 13.18% gain achieved so far this week.
-Other top gainers on the FTSE 100 include:
+Other top gainers on the UK 100 include:

 The lower tops on the monthly chart remain intact and therefore the long-term outlook remains unchanged.